 Education Course Orientation & Teaching Pathway

-For students enrolled in EDUC 10, Introduction to Teaching and Learning or EDUC 20, Intro to Elementary Classroom Teaching, please plan to attend a required orientation workshop prior to or at the start of the semester.
+For students enrolled in EDUC 10, Introduction to Teaching and Learning, EDUC 130 Introduction to Secondary Classroom Teaching, or EDUC 20 Intro to Elementary Classroom Teaching, please plan to attend a required orientation workshop prior to or at the start of the semester.
 Interested in learning about the pathway to teaching careers?
-You are strongly encouraged to attend an orientation to learn more about our program and how to become a teacher in California.
-Education Course Orientation dates are published on our program’s calendar of events (updated each fall and spring semester) as well as on the LBCC Calendar of Events.
+You are also strongly encouraged to attend an orientation to learn more about our program and how to become a teacher in California.
+Orientation dates are published on our program calendar of events (updated each fall and spring semester) as well as on the LBCC Calendar of Events.

 Tomorrow’s Teachers Registration Process

-The contains guidelines for participation in fieldwork as well as the Field Placement Confirmation Form, Fieldwork Hours Log, and Final Evaluation.
+The contains guidelines for participation in fieldwork as well as information about the Field Placement Confirmation Form, Fieldwork Hours Log, and Final Evaluation that are filled out to confirm satisfactory completion of fieldwork.
 This handbook describes guidelines for school districts, coordinators and supervising teachers as well.